How to Visit Maroon Bells & Hike the Crater Lake Trail (Colorado, USA)

 Where to Stay

-Aspen is the best base for visiting Maroon Bells.
-It’s just 20 minutes drive and makes it really easy to come here early.
-Just beware that Aspen is a very popular mountain resort, so make sure to book your Aspen accommodation in advance!
+Aspen is the best base for visiting the Maroon Bells.
+It’s just 20 minutes drive and has all the facilities you may need.
+However, Aspen is a very popular – and pricey – mountain resort, so for the best availability, make sure to book your accommodation well in advance!
+We stayed at the Tyrolean Lodge in Aspen.
+It’s one of the few mid-budget hotels in the town center and has excellent reviews.

 TIP: Using the map below, you can compare hotels and short-term rental accommodations in Aspen.
 Simply insert your travel dates and group size, and you’ll see what’s available in the area for your stay.
 Check it out!